developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 Figure 10.
 DCP Preferences
 Following are the configurable parameters for the profile:

-Dock button on - Allowed floating DCP docking policy.
+**Dock button on -** Allowed floating DCP docking policy.
 Restricted to the right hand side, to the left hand side or allowed in both sides of the screen are the available options.

-Start in - Initial DCP appearance mode.
+**Start in -** Initial DCP appearance mode.
 Button mode, full screen mode or button only mode are the available options.

-Top of button range - The top of the range the user is allowed to move the DCP, given as a percent of the screen height.
+**Top of button range -** The top of the range the user is allowed to move the DCP, given as a percent of the screen height.

-Bottom of button range - The bottom of the range the user is allowed to move the DCP, given as a percent of the screen height.
+**Bottom of button range -** The bottom of the range the user is allowed to move the DCP, given as a percent of the screen height.

-Drag Detect Time - The DCP wait interval in milliseconds before firing the scanner.
+**Drag Detect Time -** The DCP wait interval in milliseconds before firing the scanner.
 This allows the user to drag the button without firing the trigger.

 These parameters can be customized to change the look and feel of the DCP.

-Note
-For the users who are familiar with the Data Capture Panel in previous DataWedge versions, the corresponding new parameters of Data Capture Plus are shown in the below table.
+**Note**: For the users who are familiar with the Data Capture Panel in previous DataWedge versions, the corresponding new parameters of Data Capture Plus are shown in the below table.
 Some parameters are not migrated to the new component.

 Table 1.
 Mapping
 <caption class="title">Table 1.
 Mapping</caption>